Single Round-trip Hierarchical ORAM via Succinct Indices

 \subsection{Security}

+In Algorithms \ref{alg:access}-\ref{alg:evict}, the red lines indicate operations that involve communication with the server.
 To demonstrate the obliviousness of \rankoram, we need to show that its access pattern is independent of the input sequence.
-Given that we use psuedorandom functions, it follows that the access patterns for an arbitrary pair of input sequences are computationally indistinguishable.

-\begin{lemma} \rankoram is oblivious \end{lemma} \begin{proof} In the pseudo code all server operations are highlighted in red boxes.
-The security of the \access procedure is standard.
-If the invariant is upheld (an block is only accessed once in a given level build), then any block retrieved from a hash table appears as a random index (independent of the input logical address) to the adversary.
-Similarly, all dummy fetches are ``fresh'' and retrieve an untouched physical address determined by the pseudo random permutation.
+\begin{lemma} \textup{\rankoram} is oblivious \end{lemma} \begin{proof} {We follow the standard security argument for \hierarchical constructions since \rankoram adopts the same template (Section~\ref{subsec:hierarchical}).
+Recall that the security of accesses relies on the following invariant: a block is accessed only \textit{once} in a given hash table instance.
+Then as long as each block is located at a location independent of the block content and address, any block retrieved from a level appears as a random index access to the adversary~\cite{goldreich1996software}.
+As blocks are mapped to locations using pseudorandom functions, we only need to show that \rankoram satisfies the invariant on one-time-retrieval for real and dummy accesses.
+For real accesses, when a specific address is retrieved it is always inserted into the top of the hierarchy and a rebuild occurs.
+Therefore, when it is next accessed, the block will be located in a new hash table instance.
+Similarly, all dummy fetches are ``fresh'' and retrieve an untouched physical address determined by the pseudo random permutation {and a unique counter}.}

 To complete the proof, we need to establish the security of the \rebuild method.